 - 8.5 The aim of the Society is for the free asset ratio (including CTF business) to fall in the range of 2% to 10% of total assets, subject to a minimum "solvency ratio" of 125%.
-The solvency ratio is defined as the free assets expressed as a percentage of the regulatory capital requirement. - 8.6 The Society has a significant level of mutual capital as defined in 8.1, arising partly from the release of reserves on its old non-profit business, and the investment return earned on those reserves in excess of that required to support the rate of discount assumed in the valuation basis. - 8.7 The Society intends to keep its mutual capital intact to provide investment freedom, and to enable it to display a strong free asset ratio, as this is in the long-term interests of all its members. - 8.8 In addition, the Society plans in future to hold back some of the emerging surplus to be paid as final bonus when a policy becomes a claim.
-This will enhance both financial strength and investment freedom, particularly in the context of the stress tests the Society is required to perform for regulatory purposes.

-- 8.9 A free asset ratio of the size indicated above would give the Society freedom to manage its business in the best interests of policyholders and members.
+The solvency ratio is defined as the free assets expressed as a percentage of the regulatory capital requirement. - 8.6 The Society has a reasonable level of mutual capital as defined in 8.1, arising partly from the release of reserves on its old non-profit business, and the investment return earned on those reserves in excess of that required to support the rate of discount assumed in the valuation basis. - 8.7 The Society maintains mutual capital in order to support financial strength and thus provide greater investment freedom, as this is in the long-term interests of all its members. - 8.8 A free asset in the range indicated above gives the Society freedom to manage its business in the best interests of policyholders and members.
 For example, it enables the investment strategy as set out in Section 5 to be pursued with the prospect of higher investment returns.
 It can enable higher levels of new business to be written which can help contain or reduce unit costs.
-It can enable greater smoothing in terms of payouts and reduce the immediate impact of financial shocks due to economic change or business risk. - 8.10 The free assets are not a separately identifiable part of the fund and are available to meet all costs associated with the long-term business operations.
-No explicit allowance is made for the free assets in determining the amounts payable under with-profits policies. - 8.11 The investment strategy for the free assets is the same as the strategy for the rest of the long-term business fund. - 8.12 In general the assets backing with profits policies would not be expected to be applied to fund major business risks.
-Such risks would normally be funded by the free assets and would be subject to robust risk analysis before implementation. - 8.13 Where the free asset ratio falls outside the range referred to in 8.5, the aim would be to restore the position to within this range over a maximum five year timeframe provided this did not lead to the material unfair treatment of policyholders. - 8.14 Whilst not a primary use, the mutual capital has been and is used to support charities and good causes, and to provide various discretionary benefits, such as optical/dental grants, to members.
+It can enable greater smoothing in terms of payouts and reduce the immediate impact of financial shocks due to economic change or business risk.

+- 8.9 The free assets are not a separately identifiable part of the fund and are available to meet all costs associated with the long-term business operations.
+No explicit allowance is made for the free assets in determining the amounts payable under with-profits policies. - 8.10 The investment strategy for the free assets is the same as the strategy for the rest of the long-term business fund. - 8.11 In general the assets backing with profits policies would not be expected to be applied to fund major business risks.
+Such risks would normally be funded by the free assets and would be subject to robust risk analysis before implementation. - 8.12 Where the free asset ratio falls outside the range referred to in 8.5, the aim would be to restore the position to within this range over a maximum 5 year timeframe provided this did not lead to the material unfair treatment of policyholders. - 8.13 Whilst not a primary use, the mutual capital has been and is used to support charities and good causes, and to provide various discretionary benefits, such as optical/dental grants, to members.
 Any such use is reviewed regularly and assessed on affordability and ensuring there is no adverse impact on the interests or fair treatment of with-profits policyholders.